This site map gives a structural overview

 symptoms of a sick beach; threats to our beaches; what we could do; examples

-of beaches worth saving.
+of beaches worth saving in NZ.
 (8p)

 missing knowledge: